skycoin/docs/content/user-guides/skycoin/How to purchase Skycoin.md

 +++
-title = "How to Purchase Skycoin"
+title = "How to purchase Skycoin"
 +++

 Here is a short guide to purchasing Skycoin!